 The details don’t matter.
 Not really.
 When you sit down and look back in fifty years, sharing stories with the grandchildren, you’ll remember moments and feelings, not people and particulars.

-Yes, some memories will be attached to individuals, but you’ll remember the emotion more than anything.
+Yes, some memories will be attached to individuals, but you’ll remember the emotion more than anything else.
 Who you were with.
 What was happening in your life.
 That’s the true beauty of football, found in the raucous, uncouth, reckless splattering of sentiment that it spawns.

 This silly little game teaches us about our existence.
 Life isn’t all swanky deals and easy riches plucked from a vacuum.
 Life is struggle, disappointment, injustice and dashed hopes; squandered plans, broken hearts, pain and frustration.
 Life is more Tranmere than Forest Green.
-Bad things happen to good people.
-But it’s all about character and resurrection.
-It’s all about preserving through the darkness, when faith and vague hope are the only options.
+Bad things happen to good people, but it’s all about character and resurrection.
+It’s all about persevering through the darkness, when faith and vague hope are the only options.

 Tranmere lose.
 Tranmere suffer down times.
 Tranmere encounter ridicule, self-doubt and humiliation.
 Together, we’re humbled routinely.
 Yet somehow, each downturn stokes our affection anew.

 In May, the most enjoyable of seasons imploded cruelly before our eyes.
 When it mattered most, our Rovers froze.
 On the emerald canvas of Wembley Stadium, those entrusted with our dreams lacked invention, energy and fight.
 Gone was the style and fortitude that dragged us to the playoff final.
 Missing was the cohesion and momentum that inspired us to believe.
 Lost was the sense of destiny, the chord of pertinence and the aura of control that illuminated our path.